-This design proposes transforming a garbage incinerator building into an “Eco-Auto Research Showroom” showcasing the latest eco-friendly automotive technologies and concepts.
+Synopsis: This proposal calls for the transformation of a garbage incinerator building into an “Eco-Auto Research Showroom” that showcases the latest eco-friendly automotive technologies and concepts.

-The site is located in Somerville’s Brick Bottom District, abutting the McGrath Highway.
-In the early 1900’s the Somerville’s Brick Bottom district had a number of small automotive related manufacturers locate there.
-Later Ford even set up an assembly shop in what is now nearby Assembly Square.
-Even today, Herb Chambers Companies has a major showroom located along the McGrath.
-At nearby MIT, major research and design is being conducted in revolutionary automotive design and research.
+Detailed Description: The site is in Somerville’s Brickbottom District, abutting the McGrath Highway.
+In the early 1900s, several small automotive-related manufacturers were established in this district.
+Later, the Ford Motor Company built an assembly shop in what is now nearby Assembly Square.
+Even today, Herb Chambers Companies has a major showroom along the highway.
+At nearby MIT, significant research in revolutionary automotive design and analysis is conducted.

-These technologies and others being developed around the world need a showcase, allowing the public to come and see the wide array of designs/technologies being developed and coming to market.
-Similarly, the retailers, vendors, and researchers need a place where they can collect and evaluate the public’s reaction to these emerging technologies and concepts as they market these new products.
+We need a central showcase that lets the public view these and other designs and technologies as they are developed and brought to market worldwide.
+Similarly, the retailers, vendors, and researchers need a place to collect and evaluate public reaction to these emerging technologies and concepts as they market these new products.

-Shading devises and landscaping is integrated as part of the west facade design, allowing for visual access, yet minimizing heat loads.
-The design of large spaces and window apertures are designed to encourage natural ventilation.
+Shading devices and landscaping are integrated into the west facade, allowing for visual access while minimizing heat loads.
+Large spaces and window apertures are designed to encourage natural ventilation.